The Johns Hopkins Skills Enhancement Program

 - Prepare for college entrance exams by brushing up on your skills.

-- Overcome math, grammar or writing challenges in your current job to prepare for testing, or to qualify for a training program.
+- Strengthen math, grammar or writing skills to excel in your current job, to prepare for testing or to qualify for a training program.

 Learn more and enroll